Picture Book for Kids with Imaginary Friends

 - The book celebrates The Teacher Who Makes a Difference!

 Ida is a little girl with a big imagination.
 Her imaginary pet Dotty (perhaps part cow and part pig or part ox) goes everywhere with her.
 Dotty has plenty of imaginary friend company at first — her classmate Max had Pete and Repeat, Benny had Spike and Katya brought tiny Keekoo.
 But over time, only Dotty remained; the others had disappeared as the children grew up.
-The children’s imaginary pets reflect themselves: Ida seems a little shy; Max sometimes has difficulty sharing; Benny gets cranky also if he misses his nap; and Katya is a chatterbox like Keekoo.
+The children’s imaginary pets reflect themselves: Ida seems a little shy; Max sometimes has difficulty sharing; Benny gets cranky also if he misses his nap, and Katya is a chatterbox like Keekoo.
 (I noticed this on my 6th reading of Dotty.
 My five-year-old son loves this book!)

 One day, when Katya notices Ida’s blue string, she teases Ida about Dotty.
 A little scuffle ensues and both girls have to write apology notes to each other.
 Ida wants to tell her teacher about Dotty and why the incident happened but she’s too shy.
 Her teacher seems to understand perfectly … she has a red string herself for Gert, her imaginary pet that keeps her company while she grades papers!

-Hooray for teachers with that special knack of understanding their students.
+Hooray for teachers with that special knack for understanding their students.
 Don’t we all wish and pray for these teachers for our children?
 And, if we are very lucky, we get that special teacher and our child has the most magical school year imaginable!
-Hooray for teachers, children’s imagination, and ability to find magic in everyday life! [picture book, for ages 3-6]
+Hooray for teachers, children’s imagination, and the ability to find magic in everyday life! [picture book, for ages 3-6]

 I am part of a Blog Book Tour for Dotty.
 If you want to read other reviews, please see the schedule and check out their blogs — there are some great blogs on this tour!